 These are the key staff functions required to run an effective digital marketing program.
 People will often combine these tasks, which can lead to poor results.
 The key challenge is to ensure that the right people are handling tasks based on their level of expertise and skills in that area.
 A common mistake in strategic digital marketing is to delegate tasks to individuals who do not have the proper experience, because it is considered a web-related program.
 The most common example of this is having a technical person responsible for the design of a website or the marketing of the site.

 These eight areas are very distinct from one another and should not be merged without careful analysis and a clear division of roles and tasks.
 Your website and digital marketing efforts are valuable marketing resources and will need attention each month from this team of specialists.

-- Determine who the digital marketing lead is, and give that lead authority to make decisions on web marketing projects.
-Avoid web marketing by committee.
+- Determine who the digital marketing lead is, and give that lead authority to make decisions on strategic digital marketing projects.
+Avoid strategic digital marketing by committee.